EuphoricThinking/unified-runtime/scripts/benchmarks/README.md

 ## Running in CI

-The benchmarks scripts are used in a GitHub Actions worflow, and can be automatically executed on a preconfigured system against any Pull Request.
+The benchmarks scripts are used in a GitHub Actions workflow, and can be automatically executed on a preconfigured system against any Pull Request.

 ![compute benchmarks](workflow.png "Compute Benchmarks CI job")